Stay informed Sign up for our newsletter and be the first to know.

 Three-year total return: n/a

-Graphite is a crucial component in lithium-ion batteries that drive electric vehicles (EVs), electronic devices such as smartphones, medical devices and energy storage units.
-At present, EVs quite simply do not work without graphite, which is 25 per cent of the composition of most EV batteries.
+Graphite is a crucial component in lithium-ion batteries powering electric vehicles (EVs), electronic devices such as smartphones, medical equipment, and energy storage units.
+At present, EVs simply do not work without graphite, which makes up about 25 per cent of most EV batteries.

-According to research firm Benchmark Mineral Intelligence, demand for graphite from the battery anode segment could increase by seven times in the next decade on the back of surging EV sales and the energy storage trend.
+Moreover, according to research firm Benchmark Mineral Intelligence, demand for graphite from the battery anode segment could rise sevenfold over the next decade, driven by surging EV sales and the growing energy storage trend.

-This is where Sarytogan Graphite comes in.
-The Perth-based company is working on its wholly owned Sarytogan Graphite Project, in Kazakhstan.
-To be suitable for use in battery anodes, graphite must be 99.95 per cent pure: in August, thermal purification work on a sample of Sarytogan graphite achieved 99.99 per cent purity.
+Against this backdrop, Sarytogan Graphite enters the picture.
+The Perth-based company is advancing its wholly owned Sarytogan Graphite Project in Kazakhstan.
+To be suitable for battery anodes, graphite must reach 99.95 per cent purity; in August, thermal purification work on a sample of Sarytogan graphite achieved 99.99 per cent purity.

-The project contains a colossal, high-grade inferred mineral resource of 209 million tonnes at 28.5 per cent total graphitic carbon (TGC) – Sarytogan says this is triple the size and triple the grade of most other graphite projects around the world.
-The company aims to deliver a pre-feasibility study in 2024: Sarytogan would likely be coming into a market that is crying out for alternative (non-Chinese) sources of graphite, situated halfway between Chinese and European carmakers, with affordable containerised rail links both ways.
-The project life would likely run into the decades.
+The project contains a colossal, high‑grade inferred mineral resource of 209 million tonnes at 28.5 per cent total graphitic carbon (TGC).
+Sarytogan says this is triple the size and triple the grade of most other graphite projects worldwide.

 Meteoric Resources (MEI, 24.5 cents)